aws/amazon-sagemaker-examples/README.md

 Although most examples utilize key Amazon SageMaker functionality like distributed, managed training or real-time hosted endpoints, these notebooks can be run outside of Amazon SageMaker Notebook Instances with minimal modification (updating IAM role definition and installing the necessary libraries).

+As of February 7, 2022, the default branch is named "main".
+See our announcement for details and how to update your existing clone: https://github.com/aws/amazon-sagemaker-examples/discussions/3131

 ## :notebook: Examples

 ### Introduction to Ground Truth Labeling Jobs